 Lyft and Uber Driver Qualifications

-To drive for a rideshare, a driver must have a valid driver’s license and be at least 25 years old.
+To drive for a rideshare in Texas, a driver must have a valid driver’s license and be at least 25 years old.
 Companies also do a basic screening of drivers that checks their driving history and criminal background.

 These drivers do not, however, must meet the more stringent requirements to be licensed as taxi drivers.
 They may not be as skilled drivers and may not know the area as well, which can result in a longer trip.

 Because of this, you are more likely to get into an accident when taking a rideshare over a licensed cab.
 This does not mean rideshares are unsafe, but they can be less safe than cabs.
 There have also been issues with inappropriate behavior from drivers, including sexual harassment and discrimination.

 In 2020, a survey done by DriversEd.com showed some disturbing statistics.
 According to passengers, 35% of their drivers did something reckless, 29% sent texts while driving, and 13% said their driver acted “inappropriately.”